stuartellis/terraform-aws-backend/README.md

 These playbooks deploy a set of replicated S3 buckets and a DynamoDB table.
 All storage is encrypted with KMS customer-managed keys.

+To increase the safety of the Terraform state, the policy on the main S3 bucket prevents objects from being deleted.

 ## Setting Up Ansible

 Ansible requires Python 3.
 You may run Ansible on Linux, macOS or WSL.